UtrechtUniversity/UU_BSc_Geosciences_Data2/11_Getting_started/GettingStarted.md

 ## Testing if two samples have the same mean

-Let's start by exploring some statistical properties of the precipitation data, starting with the mean annual precipitation and its standard deviation.
+Let's start by exploring some statistical properties of the rainfall data, starting with the mean annual precipitation and its standard deviation.